cbmarie255/holbertonschool-validation/module3_task3/DEPLOY.md

 To verify the application is running, create a workflow to do a quick healthcheck, or execute either 'make unit-test' or 'make integration-tests'.

+## Tag

+To verify the version, run git tag.

+## Zip

+To unzip the package, run unzip awesome-website.zip.